nslookup command on Linux

 By default, the nslookup command sends queries for the resource record types A and PTR.

-If you want to retrieve information about another type, you need to specify that type.
-For example, if you want to know the configured mail servers within a domain, you need to use the record type MX.
+If you want to retrieve information about another type, specify that type.
+For example, if you want to know the configured mail servers within a domain, use the record type MX.

 The following command prints the configured nameservers within the domain Google.com.